HEALTH AND SAFETY

-(7) "Exploitation" means an action which may include, but is not limited to, the unjust or improper use of a vulnerable adult’s financial power of attorney, funds, property, or resources by another person for profit or advantage.
+(6) "Exploitation" means an action that may include, but is not limited to, the unjust or improper use of a vulnerable adult’s financial power of attorney, funds, property, or resources by another person for profit or advantage.

 (9) "Supportive services" means noninvestigatory remedial, social, legal, health, educational, mental health and referral services provided to a vulnerable adult.

 (10) "Vulnerable adult" means a person eighteen (18) years of age or older who is unable to protect himself from abuse, neglect or exploitation due to physical or mental impairment that affects the person’s judgment or behavior to the extent that he lacks sufficient understanding or capacity to make or communicate or implement decisions regarding his person.

 Nothing in this chapter shall be construed to mean a person is abused, neglected, or exploited for the sole reason he is relying upon treatment by spiritual means through prayer alone in accordance with the tenets and practices of a recognized church or religious denomination; nor shall the provisions of this chapter be construed to require any medical care or treatment in contravention of the stated or implied objection of such a person.

 [(39-5302) 1982, ch.
 286, sec.
 2, p.
 734; am. and redesig.
 1991, ch.
 329, sec.
 3, p.
 847; am.
 1996, ch.
 78, sec.
 1, p.
 247; am.
 1998, ch.
 308, sec.
 3, p.
 1020; am.
 2008, ch.
 209, sec.
 2, p.
 663; am.
 2019, ch.
 43, sec.
 2, p.
 117.]